redis/node-redis/README.md

 client.end();
 ```

 ## client.auth(password, callback)

-When connecting to Redis servers that require authentication, the `AUTH` command must be sent as the
+When connecting to a Redis server that requires authentication, the `AUTH` command must be sent as the
 first command after connecting.
 This can be tricky to coordinate with reconnections, the ready check,
 etc. To make this easier, `client.auth()` stashes `password` and will send it after each connection,
 including reconnections. `callback` is invoked only once, after the response to the very first